Motion Film Locations Scout / Director / Management Services

 By Phuket Oracle

 Phuket Oracle Services is a production company with over 35 years of experience in Phuket Krabi, Phang Nga & surrounding islands & the industry, we’re known for our resourceful contacts, problem-solving skills & attention to detail.
-Our entire team is competent “can do” people that make it happen
+Our entire team are competent “can do” people that make things happen.

 Our services range from photo shoots to providing full production services.
-Our Thai senior partner is a well respected Lawyer fluent in English and hands on location; he is a natural at obtaining permits and gaining support from all levels of the community & governance.
+Our Thai senior partner is a well respected Lawyer fluent in English; he is a natural at obtaining permits and gaining support from all levels of the community & government.

-Phuket Oracle focuses on & have access to all aspects the marine scene , coastlines, remote islands, sea gypsy communities, caves, jungle rivers, natural features, Marinas, Beach resorts, shipyards, fishing villages, camera boats, support craft, Thai Navy, police & Customs boats, all types vessels from local Thai longtails to super yachts are all on our books.
+Phuket Oracle focuses on & have access to all aspects the marine scene , coastlines, remote islands, sea gypsy communities, caves, jungle rivers, natural features, marinas, beach resorts, shipyards, fishing villages, camera boats, support craft, Thai Navy, police & customs boats, all types vessels from local Thai longtails to super yachts are on our books.